7 Things to Do in Spring for a Healthy, Gorgeous Lawn Year-Round

 To grow grass successfully, you need the right soil.
 Most varieties thrive in conditions that are neither acidic nor alkaline.
 Methods exist to raise or lower soil pH, but you’ve got to know what you’re dealing with.
 Purchase a soil test kit for around $10 from your neighborhood garden store, or send a soil sample to your local extension office.

 Part of spring lawn care involves clearing away the ravages of winter.
 Equipped with your rake and pruning shears, take an exploratory stroll around the property.
 Look closely for any plants that didn’t survive.
 Prune damaged or dead branches from trees and bushes, and remove twigs or leaves you find lingering on the grass.

 In high-traffic areas, the soil beneath grass gradually becomes compacted and inhospitable to grass roots.
-Manual or mechanical aeration reverses the damage done.
-Here, wine cork-size plugs are drawn out of the lawn surface, giving roots room to spread and allowing air, nutrients, and moisture to penetrate the soil.
+Aeration reverses the damage done.
+Here, using a specialized tool (view on Amazon), wine cork-size plugs are drawn out of the lawn surface, giving roots room to spread and allowing air, nutrients, and moisture to penetrate the soil.

 Weed control ranks high among spring lawn-care priorities: If you don’t act against weeds now, before they emerge, you’ll spend the summer battling them—and it’s not a fight you’re liable to win.
-Prevent weeds from even sprouting by applying a pre-emergent herbicide.
-For an alternative treatment free of harmful chemicals, try cornmeal.
+Prevent weeds from even sprouting by applying a pre-emergent herbicide or explore alternative treatments free of harmful chemicals.